unsonnet/k9/api/api.md

 ## POST /auth/login

-> Authenticate user with email and password.
+> Authenticate user with username and password.

 <a id="post-authlogin-request"></a>
 ### Request